mjcraighead/make-py/README.md

 - Entire tool lives in a **single Python file (~600 lines)**.
 - No dependencies beyond Python itself (3.6+).

-## 🧱 Python with guardrails (evolving toward a Starlark-like subset)
+## 🧱 Python with guardrails — a Starlark-like subset
 `rules.py` files are real Python - just not *all* of Python.

-Inspired by Starlark, make.py runs AST checks to block constructs that could hang or make builds non-deterministic or unsafe to parallelize.
+Inspired by Starlark, make.py enforces a restricted Python subset to keep builds deterministic and parallel-safe.
-For example, `while` and `lambda` are forbidden to ensure all programs terminate, and `async` is disallowed as unnecessary in this domain.

-Today, these restrictions are light - you can use nearly all normal Python, with limited imports (`os`, `platform` only) - but over time, the checks will tighten to define a well-specified, Starlark-like subset.
+Constructs like `while`, `lambda`, and `async` are disallowed to guarantee termination, while `import` statements and most builtins are removed to prevent access to arbitrary system state.
+This ensures build rules remain *pure, hermetic, and analyzable* - a small, safe language within Python itself.

-The goal is to keep Python's flexibility and readability while gaining the predictability and analyzability of a structured build DSL.
+*These restrictions aren't limitations, but design choices:* they keep Python's flexibility and readability while gaining the predictability and analyzability of a structured build DSL.
 In practice, you write ordinary Python, and make.py keeps your build definitions clean, reproducible, and future-proof.

 ## 🚧 Planned Features
 - Optional SHA-256–based dependency tracking instead of timestamp comparisons.